Trowbarrow Quarry: History

 The quarry produced limestone for use in construction, industry and agriculture, starting when the Furness Line railway opened nearby in 1857, providing a means of moving the output.
 A new method to produce Tarmacadam was developed, using hot tar from the gasworks at nearby Carnforth to mix with crushed limestone.
 The quarry closed in 1959, having employed 20 to 30 men for most of its active life.

 The site is now managed as part of the Arnside and Silverdale Area of Outstanding Natural Beauty.

+Land ownership

+All land within Trowbarrow Quarry SSSI is owned by the local authority.